calops/nix/programs/cli/neovim/README.md

 ## Install Instructions
+> [!NOTE]
-> ℹ️ This configuration is designed to be installed through nix (which is why the `lazy-lock.json` file is weirdly located), but should be useable stand-alone with the following instructions.
+> This configuration is designed to be installed through nix (which is why the `lazy-lock.json` file is weirdly located), but should be useable stand-alone with the following instructions.

+> [!IMPORTANT]
-> ⚠️ Install requires Neovim 0.9+.
+> Install requires Neovim 0.9+.
 Always review the code before installing a configuration.

 Clone the repository and install the plugins: